 In a twist of supreme irony, the man who would become the (literal) God Emperor of Mankind was very much an atheist, as demonstrated in "The Last Church", where he argues with the last priest left on Earth about the merits of faith, using only examples like The Crusades and other religious massacres to make his point.
 One of his sons betrayed him precisely because his Space Marines worshiped him as a god, when he thought rational thought should replace faith.
 The Emperor was aware of the Clap Your Hands If You Believe nature of his universe, and wanted to make everyone atheists in order to weaken the gods.

 3.0 and 3.5 have the ur-Priest Prestige Class.
 An ur-Priest is a former devotee of a deity who has since turned away from religion and now undermines divine magic for selfish ends.
 The class's requirements?
-Must have had access to 3rd level Divine spells, since lost, and must be evil.
+Must not have access to Divine spellcasting (or must be willing to lose it), and must be evil.

 The Planescape campaign setting also had the Athar faction, who's big thing was that they believed the gods weren't really gods, just really, really powerful mortals with huge egos, as evidenced by the fact that the gods could be killed.
 Like the ur-Priest Prestige Class, they had the ability to muck up divine magic but lacked the "must be evil" restriction on their alignment.
 They were frequently portrayed as being Jerk Ass characters, however.
 An interesting twist with the Athar is that more than a few of them weren't actually atheists as we'd see it — they believed in a divinity of sorts, they just didn't agree that the beings generally called gods were really divine.
 The Athar's leader is a subversion.
 While most Athar join the faction due to being betrayed or disillusioned from their gods and are generally bitter and angry, Factol Terrance simply woke up one morning and realized that he simply did not have faith in his god any longer, so he left his clerical position and joined the Athar.
 Terrance is also one of the most stable, sane and generally pleasant leaders of any of the Planescape factions.